-Information that you provided about your assets, financial goals, and personal situation are key assumptions for the calculations and projections in this Financial Plan.
+Information that you provided about your assets, financial goals, and personal situation are key assumptions for the calculations and projections in this Report.
 Please review all the information thoroughly to ensure that it is correct and complete.
-In particular, please review the Financial Plan sections titled "Personal Information and Summary of Financial Goals", "Current Portfolio Allocation", and "Tax and Inflation Assumptions" to verify the accuracy of these assumptions.
+In particular, please review the Report sections titled "Personal Information and Summary of Financial Goals", Current Portfolio Allocation", and "Tax and Inflation Assumptions" to verify the accuracy of these assumptions.
 If any of the assumptions are incorrect, you should notify your Financial Advisor.
-Even small changes in assumptions can have a substantial impact on the results shown in this Financial Plan.
-The information or your circumstances change.
-Morgan Stanley has no responsibility and is under no obligation to monitor or update this Financial Plan in the future unless expressly engaged by you to do so at that time.
+Even small changes in assumptions can have a substantial impact on the results shown in this Report.
+The information provided by you should be reviewed periodically and updated when either the information or your circumstances change.
+Morgan Stanley has no responsibility and is under no obligation to monitor or update this Report in the future unless expressly engaged by you to do so at that time.